rtek1000/W1209-firmware-modified/README.md

 - - When in "H" mode (Heater): cause relay activation using the SETPOINT parameter (Threshold in the source code).
 - - - Temperature greater than the SETPOINT: relay disabled (open contacts "K0" and "K1").

-- Alert parameter [P6: ON/OFF]: When activated (ON) if the value is beyond the maximum and minimum range: the display flashes.
+- [P6: ON/OFF] Alert parameter: When activated (ON) if the value is beyond the maximum and minimum range: the display flashes.
 - - In the original code it shows HHH for higher value and shows LLL for lower value.

-- Lock parameter [P7: ON/OFF].
-When activated (ON):
+- [P7: ON/OFF] Lock parameter: When activated (ON):
 - - The SETPOINT parameter (Threshold in the source code) cannot be modified.
 - - - When trying to change the SETPIONT, the display shows: "LOC"
 - - - When power is started, the display shows: "P7" and "LOC"
 - - If parameter "P0" is "A1" (Alarm 1) or "A2" (Alarm 2), using the + or - keys it shows the minimum and maximum values.
 - - The RECOVERY parameter (data restoration to factory mode) cannot be performed.

-- Automatic brightness reduction [P8: ON/OFF]: When activated (ON), after 15 seconds in IDLE, the brightness of the display is reduced.
+- [P8: ON/OFF] Automatic brightness reduction: When activated (ON), after 15 seconds in IDLE, the brightness of the display is reduced.
 - - Brightness returns to maximum when you press any key.
 - - Note, the brightness of "LED1" (see board) cannot be controlled via software as it is the same control pin as the relay.